ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The Verifier SHALL translate each field in the TcbInfo into a field in the created endorsed-triple-record

-- The TcbInfo `type` field SHALL be copied to the field named `environment-map / class / class-id`
+- The TcbInfo `type` field SHALL be copied to the field named `environment-map / class / class-id` and tagged with tag #6.111
 - The TcbInfo `vendor` field SHALL be copied to the field named `environment-map / class / vendor`
 - The TcbInfo `model` field SHALL be copied to the field named `environment-map / class / model`
 - The TcbInfo `layer` field SHALL be copied to the field named `environment-map / class / layer`